Benchmark solutions for radiative transfer with a moving mesh and exact uncollided source treatments: Optically thick results

 \subsection{Constant $\cv$ Gaussian problem}

 Finally, we provide results for the constant $\cv$ optically thick problem with a Gaussian source.
-Like the linear version of this problem, $x_0=0.375$, $t_0=10$, and $l = \frac{1}{800}$.
-We choose our constant opacity to be the same as we used for the optically thin case, $C_\mathrm{v0}=0.03$.
-The source is again given by Eq/~\eqref{eq:gaussian_source} and the uncollided solution is not used.
-Like the linear thick Gaussian, a static mesh is employed.
+Like the linear version of this problem, $x_0=0.375$, \wgb{$t_0=0.0125$}, and $l = \frac{1}{800}$.
+We choose our constant opacity to be the same as we used for the optically thin case, \wgb{and the constant heat capacity} $C_\mathrm{v0}=0.03 \wgb{\:\mathrm{GJ}\cdot\mathrm{cm}^{-3}\cdot\mathrm{keV}^{-1}}$ \wgb{(which is the same as for the optically thin problems)}.
+The source is again given by Eq.~\eqref{eq:gaussian_source} and the uncollided solution is not used. \wgb{As with} the linear thick Gaussian \wgb{source problem}, a static mesh is employed.

-Although the Gaussian is slightly misshapen in the solution plots (Figure \ref{fig:nl_gaussian_thick_solutions}) when compared to the linearized Gaussian, the solution is smooth like the linearized problem and spectral convergence is observed in Figures \ref{fig:nl_gaussian_thick_convergence} and \ref{fig:nl_gaussian_s2_thick_convergence}.
-The scalar flux and material energy density are given in Tables \ref{tab:nl_thick_gauss_phi} and \ref{tab:nl_thick_gauss_e}.
+Although the Gaussian \wgb{profile} is slightly misshapen in the solution plots (Figure \ref{fig:nl_gaussian_thick_solutions}) when compared to the linearized Gaussian \wgb{source problem results}, the solution is smooth like the linearized problem and spectral convergence is observed in Figures \ref{fig:nl_gaussian_thick_convergence} and \ref{fig:nl_gaussian_s2_thick_convergence}.
+The scalar flux and material energy density are given in Tables \ref{tab:nl_thick_gauss_phi} and \ref{tab:nl_thick_gauss_e}. \wgb{As with the linearized Gaussian, the diffusion approximation is qualitatively correct.}

 \FloatBarrier